seany94/Pokemontcg-deckbuilder/README.md

 Further: Allow user to choose cards from over 100 different sets released up till now.
 Wider range of options for user in terms of the range of cards they can pick

+Further: Display Pokemon card sets format whether is currently standard or expanded legal for tournament

 ------Done till here------

 Further: User that are log in are able to access deck tab to see other users’ created decks and they can add comment/review and rate them